richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 ---

-## 📚 Prečo tento projekt existuje?
+## 📚 Why This Project Exists

-Real‑time MIDI notácia je v open‑source svete **takmer neexistujúca**.
+Real‑time MIDI notation is **almost nonexistent** in the open‑source world.
-Tento projekt vznikol ako odpoveď na potrebu:
+This project was created to address the need for:

-- rýchlej vizualizácie MIDI v reálnom čase
+- fast real‑time MIDI visualization
-- podpory pre Yamaha arranger štýly
+- Yamaha arranger style support
-- farebnej harmónie a akordov
+- colored harmony and chord detection
-- multi‑track spracovania
+- multi‑track processing
-- profesionálneho layoutu podobného DAW softvéru
+- a professional DAW‑like layout

-Cieľom je vytvoriť **moderný, rozšíriteľný a praktický nástroj**, ktorý môže používať každý hudobník alebo vývojár.
+The goal is to build a **modern, extensible, and practical tool** for musicians and developers.

 ---

-## 🔧 Plánované funkcie (ROADMAP)
+## 🔧 Planned Features (ROADMAP)

-- Export PDF / PNG
+- PDF / PNG export
-- Pokročilá detekcia akordov
+- Advanced chord detection
-- Viacvrstvová harmónia
+- Multi‑layer harmony
-- Pokročilé UI panely
+- Advanced UI panels
-- Integrácia s externými MIDI zariadeniami
+- External MIDI device integration
-- Real‑time vizualizácia rytmických patternov
+- Real‑time rhythmic pattern visualization

 ---

-## 📝 Licencia
+## 📝 License

-MIT License – voľné použitie pre komerčné aj nekomerčné projekty.
+MIT License – free for commercial and non‑commercial use.